NESCent/Tools-for-Evo-Hack/wiki/Information.md

-3. NESCent will reimburse attendees for routine airport parking and related hometown ground-travel expenses with original receipts.\#Attendees arriving at or after 9:00 p.m. should take a taxi to the hotel.
+3. NESCent will reimburse attendees for routine airport parking and related hometown ground-travel expenses with original receipts.\#Attendees arriving at or after 9:00 p.m. should take a taxi to the .
 Taxis may be found outside the Baggage Claim areas at the RDU Airport.
 4. NESCent cannot pay for limousines or car rentals.

 Lodging and reimbursement rates:
 --------------------------------

-1. NESCent will select the hotel and will coordinate all reservations for the attendees.
+1. NESCent will select the and will coordinate all reservations for the attendees.
 2. NESCent is limited by the US Government's rates in the lodging fees that it can pay.
 3. NESCent will pay for attendees' lodging for the dates of the